silverkea/google-cloud-notes/Cloud Spanner.md

 Up to 99.999% availability

-Handles replicas, sharding, acid trasaction processing to allow quickly scaling to meet any sage pattern.
+Handles replicas, sharding, acid transaction processing to allow quickly scaling to meet any sage pattern.